-Although Corningware is still in production, the term "vintage Corningware" refers to items that were made prior to 1999.
+Although CorningWare is still in production, the term "vintage CorningWare" refers to items that were made prior to 1999.
+While CorningWare's Cornflower Blue pattern is perhaps one of their most well-known patterns, there are other great patterns to collect.
+A few include:

 The first design released, as well as the one produced in the most quantity, was the Cornflower Blue pattern.
 This simple decoration featured three blue flowers on a simple white background and became the trademark pattern for over thirty years.
 The handles were quite small and the earliest pieces had sloped sides.
-After 1972 the sides became straighter and the handles became larger.
+After 1972, the sides became straighter and the handles became larger.
+The pattern has been revived in recent years.

 Spice O' Life